michaelradu/michaelradu/README.md

 # Hi there 👋

 ### I'm a self learning software engineer who is passionate about exploring new technologies.

+> If you like me or my work:
 [![GitHub Michael Radu](https://img.shields.io/github/followers/michaelradu?label=Follow&style=flat-square)](https://github.com/michaelradu)

 ### Connect with me: